firefly-cpp/NiaAML/README.rst

 In the following sections you can see a list of currently implemented components divided into groups: classifiers, feature selection algorithms and feature transformation algorithms.
-At the end you can also see a list of currently implemented fitness functions for the optimization process and categorical features' encoders.
+At the end you can also see a list of currently implemented fitness functions for the optimization process, categorical features' encoders, and missing values' imputers.

 Classifiers
 ~~~~~~~~~~~